A year or so ago, people were talking about COVID and the end of civilization as we know it.

 So to let off steam, they started talking to each other.
 In no time they created software that made talking to each other easier, hence social media companies like Blogger and Movable Type were born.
 In no time a revolution was in the making.

-America’s primary culture is not about racism, sexism, and homophobia.
-America’s primary culture is entrepreneurship, both big and small.
+Our founders established the US on the principle of “Life Liberty and the Pursuit of happiness”, and for better or worse, this has made America a place of economic opportunity.
 White, black, brown, male, female, trans, whatever, striving to create something useful and meaningful of lasting value is our dominant characteristic.
 And we’re either raising our kids to thrive in that culture, or we’re not.